“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Some wards have a very large number of active adult women.
 For these wards, the bishop and stake president may authorize having more than one ward Relief Society.
 Each Relief Society has its own presidency.
 If possible, each Relief Society should have members with a variety of ages and experience.

-God invites all to come unto Christ and participate in the work of salvation and exaltation by:
+God invites all to come unto Christ and participate in His work of salvation and exaltation by:

 Living the gospel of Jesus Christ.